Gardening for Beginners 🌱 START HERE

 Temperature and Humidity

-Temperature and humidity have less to do with effectiveness and everything to do with comfort.
-Due to the nature of hearing protection products, they aren’t breathable and can trap body heat.
-This isn’t an issue with earplugs or semi-insert plugs, but it’s a major concern with over-the-ear earmuffs.
+When it comes to hearing protection, temperature and humidity will have more of an effect on comfort levels than on effectiveness.
+Due to the nature of hearing protection products, they tend to lack breathability and can trap body heat.
+This isn’t as much of an issue with earplugs or semi-insert plugs, but it’s a major concern with over-the-ear earmuffs.

-Over-the-ear earmuffs trap lots of body heat, both in the shell and the headband (especially when worn around the neck).
-The thick foam and airtight coating don’t allow the muffs to breathe, which can be particularly uncomfortable in non-air-conditioned spaces like workshops or garages.
+Over-the-ear muffs trap lots of body heat, both in the shell and the headband (especially when worn around the neck).
+The thick foam and airtight coating make it difficult for air to circulate, which can be particularly uncomfortable in non-air-conditioned spaces like workshops or garages.
 Consider using earplugs to stay cool and comfortable in these types of spaces.

 Communication and Audibility

-While the ability to hear the surroundings may seem strange in an article about hearing protection, situational awareness is equally essential to staying safe in a work environment.
+While the primary goal of hearing protection is to block out distracting noise, situational awareness is equally essential to staying safe in a work environment.
 If working with other folks nearby, being able to hear and understand them can help increase workflow and keep everyone safe.

-If this is important, check into electronic hearing protection that detects and blocks dangerous decibel levels while still allowing the user to hear normal conversation and safe noises.
-These electronic plugs cost more than standard options, but they make a huge difference when working around others.
+If this is important, look into electronic hearing protection that detects and blocks dangerous decibel levels while still allowing the user to hear normal conversation and safe noises.
+These electronic plugs with active hearing protection cost more than standard options, but they make a huge difference when working around other people.

 Bluetooth

-Listening to music can increase workflow and help some people to focus on the task at hand.
-It can be challenging to hear a stereo through earplugs, of course—which is where a Bluetooth-enabled set of earplugs or muffs may come in.
+Listening to music can improve workflows and help some people to better focus on the task at hand.
+But it can be challenging to hear a stereo while wearing hearing protectors, which is where a Bluetooth-enabled set of earplugs or muffs may come in.

-With Bluetooth hearing protection, users can tune into a favorite music app while also protecting their hearing from excessive noise levels.
-The same considerations apply as standard hearing protection, however, so these earplugs or muffs need to be comfortable and compatible with PPE.
+With Bluetooth hearing protection, users can tune into a favorite music app while still protecting their hearing from excessive noise levels.
+There is also noise-canceling ear protection available with Bluetooth.
+Still, many of the same considerations apply to these devices as do standard hearing protection, including ensuring the plugs or muffs are compatible with PPE.

 Additional Features

 There are a few other things shoppers might want to look for when searching for the best hearing protection.
 When it comes to earplugs, some may prefer those that hang from a soft neck cord.
-They might also consider the material the hearing protection is made of.
-They may choose from inexpensive, compressible foam ear plugs or longer-lasting silicone, rubber, or plastic types.
-For the best combination of ear fit, sound quality, and long working life, some shoppers choose to pay a premium for custom-molded ear plugs.
+They might also consider the material construction of the hearing protection.
+They may choose from inexpensive, compressible foam earplugs or longer-lasting silicone, rubber, or plastic types.
+For the best combination of ear fit, sound quality, and long working life, some shoppers choose to pay a premium for custom-molded earplugs.

-Concerning earmuffs, something lightweight that won’t hang uncomfortably from the neck may be a priority.
+Concerning earmuffs, it may be worth considering a lightweight option that won’t hang uncomfortably from the neck.
 In hot weather, sweat-wicking ear pads improve user comfort.
-Low-profile earmuffs offer improved comfort, while deeper models may offer greater noise protection.
-Some feature electronic noise-canceling features to protect against impulse noises that are common on construction sites or shooting ranges.
-For work environments where hard hats are required, choose ear muffs that attach to the hard hat.
+Low-profile earmuffs also offer improved comfort, while deeper models may promise greater noise protection.
+Some boast electronic noise-canceling features to protect against impulse sounds that are common on construction sites or shooting ranges.
+For work environments requiring hard hats, choose earmuffs that attach to the headgear.

 The Advantages of Owning the Best Hearing Protection

-It’s all too easy to damage hearing.
+It’s all too easy to damage your hearing.
 In fact, a single exposure to a loud noise can cause permanent damage.
-Imagine what long-term repeated exposure to noisy power tools can do.
-Owning and using the best hearing protection helps prevent hearing loss due to immediate and accumulated exposure.
+Imagine what long-term repeated exposure to noisy or dangerous power tools can do.
+Owning and using the best hearing protection helps prevent hearing loss due to immediate and accumulated noise exposure.

-Hearing protection that’s comfortable for one person may not feel great on someone else.
-Shoppers who purchase the best hearing protection for their personal needs will ensure that they use it instead of taking the plugs out or muffs off and setting them aside.
+Hearing protection that’s comfortable for one person may not feel so great on someone else.
+Shoppers who take the time to purchase the best hearing protection for their personal needs will ensure that they get the most use out of their plugs or muffs.
 After all, they won’t do any good sitting on a workbench.

 FAQs

-There’s a lot riding on your choice of the best hearing protection, so if you still want more information, consider the answers to these common questions about these products.
+A lot is riding on your choice of the best hearing protection, so if you still want more information, consider the answers to these common questions about these products. in your ears.

 Q. What is the best noise-reduction rating?

-One of the best hearing protection products regarding NRR are earplugs.
+One of the best hearing protection products in terms of NRR is earplugs.
 They provide up to 33 dB of noise reduction.
-If you double them with an over-the-ear earmuff with an NRR of 31 (the maximum available), you can obtain a combination NRR of 36 dB.
+If you double them with an over-the-ear earmuff with an NRR of 31, you can obtain a combination NRR of 36 dB.

 Q. What is a dangerous decibel level?

-The widely accepted safe decibel level is anything less than 70 dB.
+Anything less than 70 dB is widely accepted as safe.
 Above 70 dB, you should consider wearing hearing protection to lower your chances of damaging your hearing.

 Q. Which is better: in-ear or over-the-ear protection?

 In-ear hearing protection does a better job of reducing noise, but over-the-ear protection is better than nothing.
-It’s largely dependent on what you’re comfortable with and what you’ll use.
-It doesn’t matter if in-ear plugs are better if you’re too uncomfortable to shove them in your ears.
+It’s largely dependent on what you’re comfortable with and how you plan to use it.
+It doesn’t matter if in-ear plugs are better if you’re too uncomfortable to keep them in your ears.

 Tom Scalisi Avatar